Mago National Park

-Mago National Park is a national park in Ethiopia located in the Southern Nations, Nationalities, and Peoples' Region about 782kilometers south of Addis Ababa and north of a large 90° bend in the Omo River, the 2162 square kilometers of this park are divided by the Mago River, a tributary of the Omo, into two parts.
+Mago National Park is a national park in Ethiopia located in the South Ethiopia Regional State about 782 kilometers south of Addis Ababa and north of a large 90° bend in the Omo River, the 2162 square kilometers of this park are divided by the Mago River, a tributary of the Omo, into two parts.
 To the west is the Tama Wildlife Reserve, with the Tama river defining the boundary between the two.
 To the south is the Murle Controlled Hunting Area, distinguished by Lake Dipa which stretches along the left side of the lower Omo.
 The park office is 115kilometers north of Omorate and 26kilometers southwest of Jinka.
 All roads to and from the park are unpaved.

 Ecology

 Geography

 The Mago National Park was established in 1979, making it the newest of Ethiopia's several National Parks.
 Its highest point is Mount Mago (2528meters).
 The major environments in and around the Park are the rivers and riverine forest, the wetlands along the lower Mago and around Lake Dipa, the various grasslands on the more level areas, and scrub on the sides of the hills.
 Open grassland comprises about 9% of the park's area.
 The largest trees are found in the riverine forest beside the Omo, Mago and Neri.

 In this park, the main biomes or landforms are Savanna, Acacia trees, Shrubland, and also Woodland.